Refine your search

 Introducing image of the groupNeuromodulation research group

 Neuronavigated transcranial magnetic stimulation, where a coil is used to target quickly changing magnetic field onto the cortex of the brain to induce electric field, which in turn activates the neurons of the cortex.
 Consequenly, muscle contraction may follow the stimulation.
 Activation of the cortical neurons can be modelled and studied.
 When mapping the cortical representation of a muscle, electric field modeling can be utilized to quantify the representation size and location.
+Combining different sensory stimulations in real-time with transcranial magnetic stimulation to effectively modulate the excitability of the brain is one of one of our primary research focuses.

 The key methods we apply and develop are navigated transcranial magnetic stimulation, electromyography, electroencephalography (TMS-EEG), modeling of neural function, motion analysis, radiological imaging and biomechanical tests and modeling.
 We actively collaborate with other national and international research groups.
 Our research group includes members who are specialists in medicine, physics and biomedical engineering.
 Neuromodulation research group also operates as a member of the ”Musculoskeletal diseases” research community.